ssterling/varlpenis/README.md

 ```

 Should work on UNIX-like systems with no modification.
-Instructions for MS-DOS and Windows can be found in [doc/](doc);
+Instructions for MS-DOS and Windows can be found in [doc/](doc/).
-support for other, more unique systems may be coming in the future.
+Likewise, (unsupported) tutorials for obsolete and/or obscure systems
+can be found in [doc/retro-platforms/](doc/retro-platforms/).

 ### Configuration